top of page

 Search

-Cracking the Code: 15 Factors to get the Perfect Investor for Your Business
+Cracking the Code: 15 Factors to get the Perfect Investor for Your Business.
+By CA. Balaji Padmanabhan

 MSME’s need investors for achieving their business plan, but in most cases lack understanding of what investors look at.
 The MSME’s rely on consultants to prepare a business plan and business owners have not given adequate to what prospective investors look into before investing.
 Below, is a few aspects which needs an absolute clarity and business owners should dwell on these points and involve their existing team members, consultants, auditors to arrive at a clear picture before planning to invite investors.
 The details are summarised below,